 All the cave diving courses in the Blue Label Diving curriculum can be run almost anywhere on the globe, a body of water is all that is needed.
 If you like traveling to exotic places, we can highly recommend joining a course at one of our prime technical diving locations in Thailand.
 Cave Training can be done in Phuket, Phi Phi, Khao Sok or Krabi.

 We like to maintain a steep learning curve at Blue Label Diving.
-The diving agencies specific academics are partly completed through home study and finalized early in the course.
+The diving agencies specific academics are partly completed through home study and finalised early in the course.
 This allows us to offer you more hands-on information, time for practical dive planning and workshops.

-Because these divng locations are very remote, Blue Label Diving ALWAYS carries oxygen and an extensive First Aid Kit around and our instructors are all fully qualified DIVE MEDIC TECHNICIANS.
+Because these diving locations are very remote, Blue Label Diving ALWAYS carries oxygen and an extensive First Aid Kit around and our instructors are all fully qualified DIVE MEDIC TECHNICIANS.

-Looking forward to show you the different side of diving; the DARK side.
+Looking forward to show you the different side of diving; the DARK side in Thailand.